aibhleog/gas-prices/README.md

 # gas-prices
-Tracking gas prices in Texas since I purchased my car in 2017
+Just some code I've written to track gas prices in Texas since I purchased my car in 2017.